 - affording a special sense of community through the development of close, personal relationships and the nurturing efforts of a caring and dedicated Christian faculty, staff, and administration.

-North Greenville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor's degrees, master's degrees, and doctorate degrees.
+North Greenville University is affiliated with the South Carolina Baptist Convention and accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor's degrees, master's degrees, and doctorate degrees.

 North Greenville University complies with the following guidelines set forth in Section 493A of Title IV of the Higher Education Act of 1965 regarding Student Consumer Information:

 - Title 38, United States Code regarding Veterans Benefits

 - Title IX, Education Amendments of 1972 (P.I.
 92-318)